-Is your building within the Designated Special Regeneration Area? (refer to detailed map on Dublin City Council website).
-Yes No Was the property originally built prior to 1915?
+(refer to detailed map on Dublin City Council website). res INO Was the property originally built prior to 1915?
 Yes No Is your building a Protected Structure?
-Yes No If yes, has a Section 57 Declaration been issued?
+Yes No If yes, has a section 57 Declaration been issued?
 Yes No Is your building within an Architectural Conservation Area?
 Yes No Does the proposed work require planning permission?
-(Please see Important Note on Page 3 of this application form) Yes No If yes, has this been granted?
-Yes No If Granted, please state the Planning Reference Number
+(Please see Important Note on Page 3) Yes No If yes, has this been granted?
+Yes No If Granted, please state the Planning Reference Number: